enokawa/elixir-chat/README.md

 # golang-chat
-For studying WebSocket and Gokang for me.
+For studying WebSocket and Golang for me.
 Use [olahol/melody](https://github.com/olahol/melody) and [gin-gonic/gin](https://github.com/gin-gonic/gin) .

 ## Prerequisite